therealpeterhua/Cortex/README.md

 regression.load_data(data)
 regression.train(options)

-regression.run([10])        # 32.9998
+regression.run([10])        # 32.996
 ```

 #####Restrictions:
 For now, only supports output of 1 element.
 Handles row vectors where last element is the output (`[x1, x2, y]`) as well as the `{'input': [x1, x2], 'output': [y]}` format used in our neural net.

 #####Adjustable model parameters(`options` dict in example)
-  - `threshold`: Instead of using an error_threshold like in neural nets, linear regression uses a convergence threshold.
+  - `threshold`: Instead of using an error_threshold like in neural nets, linear regression uses a convergence threshold (default 0.00001).
 If the difference between the errors of 2 successful gradient descents are below the threshold, the learning process will conclude.
   - `max_iters`: Same concept as in neural net (default 50000).
+The learning process will stop once `max_iters` epochs are reached, unless it has already converged.
   - `learn_rate`: Same concept as neural net (default 0.01).
 You shouldn't need to adjust this if you leave momentum on.
   - `increase_momentum`: Boolean value determining whether to dynamically scale learning algo (default True).
 Strongly recommended you keep this on.
 If you leave it off, you'll have to adjust the learn_rate manually.
   - `log_progress`: Same as in neural net (default False).